urbantrout/docs/en/templating/examples/search-form.md

 # Search Form

-To create a search form, first create a normal HTML form with a ‘search’ input:
+To create a search form, first create a normal HTML form with a `search` input:

 ```twig
 <form action="{{ url('search/results') }}">